ClodaghMurphy/pandsproject2019/README.md

 vi.
 I used python code to familiarise myself with pandas and how it can be used to investigate the iris dataset.
 I used [Joe James youtube tutorial](https://www.youtube.com/watch?v=e60ItwlZTKM) as a key source of information.
-He includes a print command at the start of every script which helpfully outputs a description of what that script does, I used this convention in addition to comments where possible on all my scripts in this project.<br>
+He includes a print command at the start of every script which helpfully outputs a description of what that script does, I used this convention in addition to comments where possible on all my scripts in this project.
+Most of the code was copied verbatim from other coders who have been referenced.
+In order to ensure I can provide evidence that I am developing new knowledge and skills I used #comments to document that I understand what the code does - it's not simply cut and pasted from another site!
+In this regard there was very little troubleshooting involved, however it is documented when there was.
+Sometimes I think that experienced coders leave little errors in their scripts to challenge the "noobs"...and that is fair enough.  :beginner:<br>

 vii.I learned that pandas is an efficient tool that displays/arranges the data in a meaningful way usually with just one command.